Ultra-high energy event KM3-230213A as a cosmogenic neutrino in light of minimal UHECR flux models

 There were several studies on the possible cosmogenic origin of the KM3-230213A event~\cite{KM3NeT:2025vut, Muzio:2025gbr, Das:2025vqd, Cermenati:2025ogl}.
 The study by the KM3NeT collaboration itself~\cite{KM3NeT:2025vut} uses the UHECR model with intermediate nuclei composition based on the results of the Pierre Auger experiment~\cite{PierreAuger:2016use}.
 This leads to the necessity of introducing extreme source evolution (most of the neutrino flux comes from very high redshifts) to reconcile the model with the observation of the KM3-230213A event.
 Another possibility of enhancing the cosmogenic neutrino flux to the level of the KM3-230213A measurement, while considering the intermediate nuclei composition models, is to add a separate proton component to the UHECR flux~\cite{Muzio:2023skc, Ehlert:2023btz, Muzio:2025gbr, Cermenati:2025ogl}.
 This component should have a different injection spectrum and should originate from another source population.
 However, as it was shown in Ref.~\cite{Cermenati:2025ogl}, the addition of this component leads to an overproduction of IGRB at $10-100$~GeV, making this scenario implausible.

-In this context, it is remarkable that the minimal models we consider demonstrate a reasonable compatibility with the neutrino data of all the high-energy neutrino experiments without any tuning.
+In this context, it is remarkable that the minimal models we consider demonstrate a reasonable compatibility with the neutrino data from all the high-energy neutrino experiments without any tuning.
 That is, no extreme evolution of sources, no contribution from high redshift sources, and no additional proton source population are needed.

-We also tested the predictions of cosmogenic gamma-ray fluxes of the same UHECR flux models against the gamma-ray constraints of Fermi-LAT, Auger, and TA.
-The expected fluxes are not exceeding the existing gamma-ray limits.
+We also tested the predictions of cosmogenic gamma-ray fluxes from the same UHECR flux models against the gamma-ray constraints from Fermi-LAT, Auger, and TA.
+The expected fluxes do not exceed the existing gamma-ray limits.
 The predictions for UHE gamma rays could be probed by the Auger and TA experiments if the efficiency of their gamma-ray search analyses were improved.
-For example, the sensitivity of the Auger analysis should be increased by $\sim 3$ times to start probing the best-fit model at $2 \cdot 10^{10}$~GeV, while the sensitivity of TA analysis should be increased by $\sim 5$ times at $10^{10}$~GeV.
+For example, the sensitivity of the Auger analysis should be increased by $\sim 3$ times to start probing the best-fit model at $2 \cdot 10^{10}$~GeV, while the sensitivity of the TA analysis should be increased by $\sim 5$ times at $10^{10}$~GeV.
 At the same time, the predictions of the local min. model are unreachable by the recent UHECR experiments.
 Still, there is hope for future cosmic-based UHECR experiments for this purpose.